krogenth/G2Data/README.txt

 How to use:

 1.)
-Move the program to where Grandia II Anniversary Edition is installed, right where Grandia2.exe is(steamapps/common/Grandia II Anniversary Edition).
+Copy the data/afs/xls_data folder to where the program is(needs xls_data inside afs inside data), or more the program to the game root directory, right where Grandia2.exe is(steamapps/common/Grandia II Anniversary Edition).
 2.)
 Back-up the data/afs/xls_data folder, in case anything gets messed up 3.)
 Run the program to create the .txt files for editing 4.)
 Edit the .txt files as you desire